 2. Perform a Business Impact Analysis

 As noted on Ready.gov, the business continuity planning process should include a business impact analysis that addresses lost revenues, increased expenses, regulatory impacts, and other factors.
 You'll also find a helpful business impact analysis worksheet on the Ready.gov site.
-As part of this analysis, you need to establish or update your recovery time objective (RTO)—the amount of downtime your business can tolerate—and your recovery point objective (RPO)—the amount of data your business can afford to lose before the impacts are just too great.
+As part of this analysis, you need to establish or update your recovery time objective (RTO)—the amount of downtime your business can tolerate—and your recovery point objective (RPO)—the amount of data your business can afford to lose before the impacts are just too significant.

 3. Identify Critical Systems